California Corporation Name: Everything You Need to Know

 The approval process can take a few months.
 The state is currently taking about two months to process corporation names.
 It is important to have all the required documents to prevent any problems from lengthening the process.
 Always do a search ahead of time to see if your intended corporation name is available.

 The state of California has many requirements for creating a corporation name.
 If you need help with a California corporation name, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.